cs2113-s25/cs2113-s25.github.io/wrkshts/j5_exceptions.md

 #### s
 Usually, nothing, if your program is short and runs quickly; once the `main` method exits, all these resources are returned anyway...

 However, if you are opening multiple buffers (and not closing them) in a loop that runs for a long time (this opening too many of these buffers) you can run out of memory and have other bad things happen (ask me how I know).
 It's good practice to always close the buffers you open.
-Newer versions of Java even do this automatically:
+Newer versions of Java even do this automatically.

 Old Java that uses a `finally` clause to wrap everything up at the end regardless if an exception was raised or not:
 ```java